US FDA Grants Expanded Approval of ELEVIDYS Gene Therapy for DMD Patients Ages 4 and Above

 Causes/Inheritance

-In most cases, the cause of an inflammatory myopathy like polymyositis (PM) is unclear.
-For some reason, the body’s immune system turns against its own muscles and damages muscle tissue in an autoimmune process.
+In most cases, the cause of the idiopathic inflammatory myopathies (IIM), the disease group that encompasses polymyositis (PM), is unclear.
+For some reason, the body’s immune system turns against its own tissues in an autoimmune process.
+In PM, the inflammatory cells of the immune system directly attack muscle fibers.

 Looking for more information, support or ways to get involved?